-As churches returned to in-person worship in 2021, many expressed thanks for the online support that the ELCA Worship team at the churchwide organization provided during the pandemic lockdowns.
+As ELCA congregations offer in-person and hybrid services this Advent and Christmas, many have expressed thanks for the online worship support that the ELCA worship team provided during the early lockdowns of the COVID-19 pandemic.

-With the help of a tech-savvy congregant, Trout figured out how to make it all work.
-Now both Zions are hybrid churches, combining online and in-person services.
+With the help of a member who was a technology enthusiast, Trout figured out how to make it all work, and is now doing hybrid church, a combination of online and in-person services.